cvaldev/strava-upload/README.md

 If you're using the website, simply connect to Strava, give the app the permissions it asks for and then you are good to go.

+There is also another way to use it which is with (strupload-auto)[https://github.com/cvaldev/strupload-auto], which makes it so that your devices stay sync'd with Strava.

 ### Get a token
 > ⚠️ Keep this token private!